strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/laravel.md

 This integration guide is following the [Getting started guide](/developer-docs/latest/getting-started/quick-start.md).
 We assume that you have completed [Step 8](/developer-docs/latest/getting-started/quick-start.html#_8-publish-the-content) and therefore can consume the API by browsing this [url](http://localhost:1337/restaurants).

-Should you wish to use standalone PHP you may also be interested in the Get started with PHP guide available in the integrations section of the documentation.
+Should you wish to use standalone PHP, you may also be interested in the [PHP integration guide](https://strapi.io/documentation/developer-docs/latest/developer-resources/content-api/integrations/php.html).

 This guide assumes you already have Laravel installed and are familiar with the basics of the framework.